EuroProofNet/europroofnet.github.io/_pages/work-plan-1.md

     - At the end of March, a WG6 meeting on syntax and semantics of type theory at Stockholm (Sweden).

-    - In August, a WG2 meeting co-located with the PAAR workshop and a workshop dedicated to sharing libraries of formal proofs during [FLOC](https://www.floc2022.org/) at Haifa (Israel).
+    - In August 11-12, a WG2 meeting co-located with the [PAAR'22 workshop](https://paar2022.github.io/) and a workshop dedicated to sharing libraries of formal proofs during [FLOC](https://www.floc2022.org/) at Haifa (Israel).

     - On September 4-7, WG5 meeting at the [AITP'22](http://aitp-conference.org/2022/) conference at Aussois (France).